mtumilowicz/groovy258-dsl-closure-workshop/README.md

     * non-deterministic - does not need to obey above restrictions
 * has less computational power than some other models of computation such as the Turing machine
     * there are computational tasks that a Turing machine can do but a FSM cannot
+         * you can build a finite state machine that accepts AAABAAA and palindromes up to this size but unless you build the machine to do it won't recognize AAAABAAAA
+         * any finite state machine that you build will have a limit on the number of repeats it can recognize and so you can always find a palindromic sequence that it can't recognize
     * the only memory it has is what state it is in
     * a Turing machine is a finite state machine plus a tape memory
       * each transition may be accompanied by an operation on the tape (move, read, write)